 2. Constantly Measure and Review

-Before your campaign begins, identify your key performance indicators and the other metrics that you need to track in order to properly monitor your performance.
+Before your campaign begins, identify your key performance indicators (KPIs) and the other metrics that you need to track in order to properly monitor your performance.
 Once your campaign begins, you must then watch these KPIs like a hawk.

 One of the great things about digital marketing campaigns is that you don’t need to wait for them to play out before you measure their success.
 With SEM, you always have the option of playing it cautiously and giving yourself the room, you need to change tack if your current approach isn’t working.